Cellular, Molecular and Evolutionary Analyses

 These findings reveal potential chronotherapies for sleep disorders of AS patients as well as a possible biomarker for assessing the efficacy of treatments for AS.
 To measure circadian rhythms in brain slices in vitro, we use transgenic mice that express luciferase rhythmically.
 As a model system, we have also created a fibroblast cell line that is stably transfected with a luciferase reporter and glows rhythmically.
 Therefore, we use luminescence as a tool to monitor circadian rhythms in mammalian cells and the brain.

 Finally, we have developed a new method for measuring protein-protein interactions based upon the resonance energy between a luciferase and a fluorescent protein.
 This method is called Bioluminescence Resonance Energy Transfer, or BRET.
-This technique has allowed us to develop novel reporters for intracellular calcium and hydrogen ions, and we are coupling the method to be an optimal partner for optogenetics.
+We have developed novel BRET reporters for intracellular calcium and hydrogen ions, and we are coupling the method to be an optimal partner for optogenetics and high-throughput screening.
 We envision a bright future for this technique.